 There is no specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes.

-The reference benchmark of the Fund, only for performance appreciation purpose, is a broad market index.

 Where can I find more product specific information online?

-More product-specific information can be found on the website:
+More product-specific information can be found on the website: https://fr.sycomore-am.com/fonds/8/sycomore-ls-opportunities

-https://en.sycomore-am.com/funds/1/sycomore-francecap